 - Purchasing seeds via online tenders (we have experience in creating a digital auction platform)

-- Tracking what is growing where (combined with land plot management, this allows to optimize the process of planning the future planting with automatic rules)
+- Tracking what is growing where (combined with land plot management, this allows optimization of the process of planning future planting with automatic rules)

 - Monitoring and managing fertilizer and pesticide types, quantities, areas, etc.